 Analysis & Modeling Tools

-The CUAHSI JupyterHub is a cloud computing service that enables users to execute scientific code and explore, modify, and interact with data inside a remote execution environment using Python and/or R programming languages.
+The CUAHSI JupyterHub is a cloud computing service that enables researchers to execute scientific code and explore, modify, and interact with data inside a remote execution environment using Python and/or R programming languages.
 JupyterHub is integrated with HydroShare and the Hydrologic Information System data repositories, making it easy to leverage community datasets, collaborate, and disseminate research workflows.

 The CyberWater project creates a new cyberinfrastructure with an open data, open modeling framework software.
 The goal of this project is to reduce the user time and effort needed for hydrologic modeling studies, thereby expediting fundamental knowledge discoveries.
 CyberWater also enables on-demand access to high-performance computing facilities.